ClintJang/JWSTableViewAutomaticDimensionSwift/README.md

         super.viewDidLoad()

         // Self-Sizing Table View Cells
         // These two lines of code will dynamically render the cell size.
-        // These two lines of code will dynamically render the cell size.
         // estimatedRowHeight : Setting the expected value, Default 0, but setting it to 1 causes an error.
 Let it be 2 or more self.tableView.estimatedRowHeight = 44.0